SatoshiumAI/.github/CONTRIBUTING.md

 - 🟡 Permissionless coordination
 - 🟡 Verifiable logic
 - 🟡 Sovereign participation
 - 🟡 Open-source integrity

 All contributions should reflect these foundational principles.

 ---

+## 📌 Contributor Notice (2025–2026)

+Thanks for reaching out.
+**Satoshium is currently in deep build mode and not accepting external collaborators or partnerships.**
+Feel free to check back in **mid-2026** when we expect to open up contributions more widely.

+---

-## 🔧 Ways to Contribute
+## 🔧 Ways to Contribute (once open)

-You can help by:
+You will eventually be able to help by:

-- 📦 Submitting code (agents, interfaces, network components)
+- 📦 Submitting code (agents, interfaces, network components — see relevant repo README for structure)
 - 📘 Improving documentation or tutorials
 - 🧠 Proposing governance models, logic templates, or simulations
 - 🎨 Designing visuals, diagrams, or educational content
 - 🐛 Reporting bugs or requesting enhancements
-- 💬 Starting or joining GitHub Discussions (coming soon)
+- 💬 Joining GitHub Discussions (coming soon)

 ---